TankerHQ/spec/overview.md

 All communications between actors are done through HTTPS.
 We use the [LibreSSL](http://www.libressl.org/) implementation on mobile and defer to the user-agent for web browsers and Node.js.
 Server certificates are verified on all platforms even if, in some cases, we cannot use the ones provided by the platform.
-In such occurrences, the *Tanker SDK* comes with the certificates embedded in its binary code.
+In such occurrences, the *Tanker Core* SDK comes with the certificates embedded in its binary code.

 ## Trustchain

-The *Trustchain* is an append-only cryptographic log of chained and signed *block*s similar to a Blockchain (because all *block*s are signed by the *Tanker SDK* and linked together).
+The *Trustchain* is an append-only cryptographic log of chained and signed *block*s similar to a Blockchain (because all *block*s are signed by the *Tanker Core* SDK and linked together).
-It is operated by a Trustchain server and responsible for storing and distributing *block*s containing cryptographic materials required by the *Tanker SDK* to work.
+It is operated by a Trustchain server and responsible for storing and distributing *block*s containing cryptographic materials required by the *Tanker Core* SDK to work.
 It is the source of truth for the public keys of all *device*s, *user*s, and *user group*s.
-The *Tanker SDK* pushes and pulls *block*s from the Trustchain.
+The *Tanker Core* SDK pushes and pulls *block*s from the Trustchain.

 There is usually one *Trustchain* per *application*, but it is possible to have more to improve the segmentation of *user*s.
 An example would be to isolate a big corporate client of an *application* in its own *Trustchain*. *Trustchain*s are completely isolated from each other.